-5.1 Alternative A - Proposed Action Alternative (PAA)
+5.1 ALTERNATIVE A - PROPOSED ACTION ALTERNATIVE (PAA)

-Under the Proposed Action Alternative (PAA), BOEM and BSEE would promulgate the proposed rule, and any future oil and gas exploration drilling on the Arctic OCS would be governed by the new and revised requirements.
-In order to assess the potential environmental impacts associated with the PAA (Appendix B), it is first necessary to understand the type of activities that first would be affected by the rules.
+Under the PAA, BOEM and BSEE would promulgate the final rule, and any future oil and gas exploration drilling on the Arctic OCS would be governed by the new and revised requirements.
+To assess the level of potential environmental impacts associated with the PAA (Appendix B provides impact level definitions), it is first necessary to understand the type of activities that would be affected by the final rules.

-The effects of the proposed rule must be considered in the context of Arctic EPs and the exploration activities typical of the Chukchi and Beaufort Sea Planning Areas.
-Recent EPs and three recent BOEM documents were used to help inform and prepare this analysis (USDOI, BOEM, Alaska OCS Region, 2011-a; USDOI, BOEM, Alaska OCS Region, 2011-c; and USDOI, BOEM, 2012).
-All three environmental documents are incorporated by reference (including citations) to help differentiate the potential effects of exploration activities under the proposed rule (relative to existing standards) and to ensure the context, intensity, scope, timing, and general location are representative of recent and foreseeable exploration drilling operations on the Arctic OCS.
+The effects of the final rule must be considered in the context of Arctic EPs and exploration activities typical of the Chukchi and Beaufort Sea Planning Areas.
+Recent EPs and recent BOEM environmental documents were used to help inform and prepare this EA (USDOI, BOEM, Alaska OCS Region, 2011-a; USDOI, BOEM, Alaska OCS Region, 2011-c; USDOI, BOEM, 2012; USDOI, BOEM, Alaska OCS Region, 2015-a; and USDOI, BOEM, Alaska OCS Region, 2015-b).
+These environmental documents are incorporated by reference to help understand the nature of exploration activities considered in the Arctic, differentiate the potential effects of exploration activities under the final rule (relative to existing standards), and ensure the context, intensity, scope, timing, and general location are representative of recent and foreseeable exploration drilling operations on the Arctic OCS.

-In a typical Arctic EP, exploration wells would be drilled during the open-water season in the Arctic OCS, which generally runs from July, as soon as ice and weather conditions allow, through October.
-The drilling would continue as necessary during subsequent open-water seasons until all wells are completed.
-Drilling operations would be conducted from a Mobile Offshore Drilling Unit (MODU), which would be supported by additional vessels for ice management, anchor handling, crew and supplies transport, waste storage and transport, and spill response.
+In a typical Arctic exploration scenario, exploration wells would be drilled during the open-water season in the Arctic OCS, which runs as soon as ice and weather conditions allow, generally from July through October.
+The drilling would continue as necessary during subsequent openwater seasons until all wells are completed.
+Exploratory drilling operations would be conducted by floating drilling vessels and "jackup rigs" (collectively known as mobile offshore drilling units or MODUs); MODUs would be supported by additional vessels for ice management, anchor handling, crew and supplies transport, waste storage and transport, and spill response.
 The handling of all drill cuttings, muds, and other discharges would comply with the requirements of the relevant U.S. Environmental Protection Agency (USEPA) Region 10 National Pollutant Discharge Elimination System (NPDES) permit.
 The number of wells may vary depending on the EP.
-The number of wells drilled in a given season would depend upon, among other things, ice conditions, length of time that each drilling site is accessible, and conditions of plan approval (USDOI, BOEM, Alaska OCS Region, 2011-c).
+The number of wells drilled in a given season would depend upon, among other things, ice conditions, length of time that each drilling site is accessible, and conditions of plan approval (USDOI, BOEM, Alaska OCS Region, 2011-c; USDOI, BOEM, Alaska OCS Region, 2015-a; USDOI, BOEM, Alaska OCS Region, 2015-b).
 Exploratory drilling activities would occur an average of 30 to 45 days at each drill site in the Chukchi Sea and 34 to 44 days in the Beaufort Sea.
 During such operations, accidental spills are possible.
-For the purposes of analysis, the EA assumes a large oil spill would be \geq 1,000 bbl, and a catastrophic spill, although not expected to occur, could approach 2.1 million bbl of crude oil in the Chukchi Sea Planning Area and 3.9 million bbl of crude oil in the Beaufort Sea Planning Area (USDOI, BOEM, Alaska OCS Region, 2011-b, Appendix D; USDOI, BOEM, 2012, p.
+For the purposes of analysis, the EA assumes a large oil spill would be $\geq 1,000$ barrels (bbl), and a catastrophic spill, although not expected to occur, could approach 2.1 million bbl of crude oil in the Chukchi Sea Planning Area and 3.9 million bbl of crude oil in the Beaufort Sea Planning Area (USDOI, BOEM, Alaska OCS Region, 2011-b, Appendix D; USDOI, BOEM, 2012, p.
 4-167).